The Profitability Pyramid: Where UK Architecture Firms Make & Lose Money

 🔺 2.
 Strong Fee Agreements and Scope Control

-• Price each phase with margin, not just breakeven
+• Price each stage with margin, not just break-even

 🔺 3.
 Efficient Delivery and Staff Utilisation